-The recording of children's progress is evidenced through a variety of sources including; observations, communications, photographs, drama, role play, written work and music.
+The recording of children's progress is evidenced through a variety of sources including; recording in RE books, reflection books, observations, communications, photographs, drama, role play, and music.
 The assessment is ongoing and builds a picture of the child's progress and the attainment at the end of the unit of work.
 Children are judged to be Emerging, Expected or Exceeding in accordance with the R.E.
 Curriculum.
-A judgement will be formally recorded twice yearly; at the midpoint of the year (February) and at the year-end (July).
+A judgement will be formally recorded at the end of each unit taught.
+This will be a teacher assessment and is half termly unless the unit is a double unit.
+Percentages of emerging, expected and exceeding pupils will be calculate and recorded along with a short commentary to accompany/justify the attainment within the class.